tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 dict_list = {key:value for (key,value) in dict_items if value < 5000}
 ```

 ## Alternative Methods

-But what if you cannot use a comprehension for some reason?
-There are other ways to produce a new list based on some iterable.
+But what if you cannot use a comprehension at all?
+There are some other ways to produce a new iterable with an existing iterable.
 For example, instead of using a comprehension, we could just use a for loop like this:

 ```
 numbers = [1,2,3,4,5]
-squares =[]
+squares = []

 for num in numbers:
 	if num % 2 == 0: